PierreAnken/SuperProf_Joel/PyTanks/Doc/features.md

 - The damage dealt to the remote tank has random modifier from +/- 20%

 Player progression:
-- The tank from the player can earn experience
+- The player can earn experience and money in battle
-- The experience can be spent on improving the tanks characteristics
+- The experience can be spent on improving the tanks characteristics with modules
 - The progression is saved in a local file, including tanks and experience
+- The player start with a medium tank, new tank can be purchased
+- Destroying a tank give money and experience
+- Losing the battle reduce rewards by 50% and winning it increase it by 50%.